 If you can’t find tickets for the Easter Festival, book one of the other popular concerts in Salzburg.
 I can personally vouch for the Mozart dinner concert in the baroque hall of the Stiftskeller, the oldest restaurant in the world.
 You can read my review here.

-Best Destinations for Easter Ski Holidays in Austria
+Best Destinations for Easter Ski Holidays

 With Easter falling in March or April and the snow conditions still good, there is no reason why you shouldn’t combine your Easter visit to Austria with a skiing holiday.
 Tyrol is perfect for this.
 Why?
 While you are close to the ski slopes, Innsbruck and Hall in Tirol are also easily accessible if you want to visit some Easter markets or attend one of the Tyrol Easter Festival concerts.